Natural resources

 The British Geological Survey (BGS) is a world-leading geological survey and global geoscience organisation, focused on public-good science for government and research to understand earth and environmental processes.

 Dr. John A Stevenson is a Senior Software Developer for BGS with a background in volcanology.
 John’s speciality is Python-based software development, spatial data and data engineering.
-He spoke to us about BGS’ new QGIS-based field data capture tool and how they use it with Mergin Maps.
+He spoke to us about BGS’s new QGIS-based field data capture tool and how they use it with Mergin Maps.

 Developing a new survey tool

-BGS has been doing digital field data capture since 2005 using a survey tool called the System for Integrated Geoscience Mapping (BGS-SIGMA), which was developed in-house and built on top of ESRI’s ArcGIS platform.
-The deprecation of ArcGIS by ESRI in favour of ArcPro in March 2024 meant that BGS-SIGMA would need to be replaced.
-After an internal review, we decided to move to an open-source system based on QGIS.
+BGS has been doing digital field data capture since 2005 using a survey tool called the ‘System for Integrated Geoscience Mapping’ (BGS·SIGMA), which was developed in-house and built on top of Esri’s ArcGIS platform.
+The software ran on Windows on rugged Toughbook-style tablets.
+The deprecation of ArcGIS by Esri in favour of ArcPro in March 2024 meant that BGS·SIGMA would need to be replaced.
+After an internal review, BGS decided to move to an open-source system based on QGIS.
 This option was chosen because it gave the most flexibility in terms of customisation for their needs and for sharing with collaborators.
 QGIS was already widely used within BGS.

 Geological mapping project open in Mergin Maps mobile application.
 Photo courtesy: John A Stevenson